woowacourse/sql-tuning/sql.md

 ### 여섯 번째 문제
 ```
 select stay as 기간, count(1) from covid
-inner join (select id from hospital where name = '서울아산병원') as B on covid.hospital_id = B.id
+inner join (select id from hospital where name = '서울대병원') as B on covid.hospital_id = B.id
 inner join (select * from programmer inner join (select id as mem_id from member where age >= 20 and age < 30) MEM on MEM.mem_id = programmer.member_id where country = 'India') as A on covid.programmer_id = A.id
 group by stay;
 ```